 The Office of the University Registrar offers a variety of services to the university community.
-These services include, but are not limited to, course registration, transcript processing, name and address change, loan deferment, enrollment and degree verification, grade processing, commencement, degree conferral, and diploma printing.
+These services include, but are not limited to, course registration, transcript processing, name and address change, loan deferment, enrollment and degree verification, grade processing, degree conferral, and diploma printing.
+The office also facilitates and communicates academic progress standing to students on a trimester basis and oversees all related communications with students and academic programs.
 The essential responsibility of the registrar's office is to create, maintain, and protect students' academic records, as well as interpreting and upholding university policy.
-For more information, visit nova.edu/registrar or call (954) 262-7200, 800-262-7200, or 800-541-6682, ext.
+For more information, visit nova.edu /registrar or call (954) 262-7200, 800-262-7200, or 800-541-6682, ext.
 27200.